Hemnath01/House-Prices-Prediction-Model/README.md

 Now that you understand the ins and outs of the project, it's your time to get into it and play around with it.
 I strongly encourage you to clone this repository (or download it) and try out different models or data anaylses.

 I would also love to hear any feedback/suggestions you have for the project.
-If you do have suggestions, I have created a [Kaggle notebook](https://www.kaggle.com/code/rajpulapakura/houses-prices-prediction-model) which is a copy of *House Prices Prediction Version 2.ipynb*.
-Please go to this page and comment on it, so I can read your invaluable feedback/praise!
+If you do have suggestions,  Please look into files and comment on it, so I can read your invaluable feedback/praise!

 Thank you so much for taking the time to read through this project.